ludiosarchive/Minerva/docs/Overview.rst

 Because Flash Socket (ciphered + unencrypted) is not SSL, it can share the same port as WebSocket (unencrypted)

-Minerva's web resources (for long-polling/HTTP streaming) should be behind a hardened webserver like nginx.
-Compared to twisted.web, nginx is a bit harder to DoS, handles more compatibility problems, and maintains an SSL session cache [#]_.
-These advantages probably outweigh the overhead of an extra open socket (inside the server datacenter) for every long-polling/streaming HTTP request.
+You should consider putting Minerva's web resources (for long-polling/HTTP streaming) behind a hardened webserver like nginx.
+It is probably okay to expose twisted.web directly, as long as Twisted z9trunk is used.
+Compared to twisted.web, nginx is a bit harder to DoS, handles rare compatibility problems, and maintains a cross-worker SSL session cache [#]_.
+It is unknown if these advantages outweigh the overhead of an extra open socket (inside the server datacenter) for every long-polling/streaming HTTP request.
 In the future, we may move more of Minerva's HTTP functionality into nginx, in the spirit of `nginx_http_push_module`_.
+(Or just ignore the problem because everyone will have WebSocket/Flash Socket).

+**TODO**: Find out if TCP pressure (producers/consumers) works when streaming requests are behind nginx.
+If not, advice in this section must change.

 Here is a reasonable setup for a small website: